Liliaceae: Lily Family — Calochortus (Mariposa Lilies)

 Notes:

 Unmistakably a mariposa lily with its bell-shaped flower, upright with three large petals and long, slender sepals.
-Flowers are white to pale lilac, very similar to Splendid Mariposa Lily (Calochortus splendens), but easily distinguished by its sepals (which are appressed to the petals rather than recurved) and by the short hairs comprising the fringed membrane around the sunken nectar glands at the base of the petals.
+Flowers are white to pale lilac, very similar to Splendid Mariposa Lily (Calochortus splendens, see below).
+However, this is easily distinguished by 1) its sepals (which are appressed to the petals rather than recurved), and 2) the short hairs forming a fringed membrane around the sunken nectar glands at the base of the petals.

 Yellow Mariposa Lily – Calochortus luteus